TrudAX/denistrunin-blog/src/draft/performance-projmanage/index.md

 In this project it was a separate one-box environment(that included AOS, SQL and all others components) with 8 CPUs cores, 48GB of memory and 3TB drive(to keep 2 copies of database backup).
 Also an important tip is to run this environment under a user that doesn't have any production access to avoid situations of sending e-mails to the real customers or to the production integration folders.

-## The project flow and communication chanel
+## The project flow and communication channel